Testing REST APIs using Postman and Newman

 1. Call an API and assert response

-Add a new request with URL http://localhost:8080/actuator/health with GET method.
-In the Headers tab add Content-Type header with application/json value.
+Add a new request with the URL http://localhost:8080/actuator/health with the GET method.
+In the Headers tab, add a Content-Type header with the value application/json.

 In Tests tab add the following code: